AySay02/AySay02/README.md

 - 👋 Hi, I’m @AySay02
-- I'm pretty much new here
-- Currently learning unity and game Dev.
+- Aspiring to be an Android developer
-- Eager and open to learn more.
+- Eager to learn new skills and work on combined projects